jurader/NSCLC_spatial_zone_radiomics/README.md

 1. Open the notebook in Google Colab.
 2. Run the cells in order.
 3. After the max5, max10, and max20 analyses are complete, review the comparison with the original results.

-(Option: Run the final cell to download the recalculated results as a ZIP archive.)
+(Optional: Run the final cell to download the recalculated results as a ZIP archive.)

 CT images and GTV masks are not required because this reanalysis starts from previously saved radiomics feature CSV files.